StaticGenie/StaticGenie/README.md

 - `theme.{key}` - the defined values within `config.ts` relating to the `theme` service provider
 - `page.{key}` - any page specific values defined by plugins when generating the specific page
-- `model.{key}` - global model generated when all plugins initialise
+- `global.{key}` - global model generated when all plugins initialise, stored within the `globalmodel` service provider

 # Creating A Service